wso2/react-vizgrammar/README.md

 These prerequisites must be installed before proceeding with the build process.

 #### Build the Library
-In order build React-VizGrammar from the sources, Get a clone from this repository and then run the following commands in the terminal from the react-vizgrammar directory.
+In order to build React-VizGrammar from the sources, Get a clone from this repository and then run the following commands in the terminal from the react-vizgrammar directory.
 ```bash
     npm install
     npm run build